foundersandcoders/our-site-v1-DEFUNCT/_harp/coders/faq/_faq.md

 We aim to give you an opportunity to work on a variety of open source, charitable and social enterprise projects through our digital accelerator programmes.

 **Will I be able to earn a living as after I complete the programme?**
 After completion of the 16-week programme we aim to offer a living income while you build a project portfolio.
-The employment success rate of recent alumni is very high and we will do everything that we can to help youy find employment when you are ready to move on.
+The employment success rate of recent alumni is very high and we will do everything that we can to help you find employment when you are ready to move on.

 **What are the main reasons to apply for this programme?**
 The quality of the learning experience.
 The commitment of your fellow students.
 The *Founders & Coders* community.